j-hamilton3/MyBassGallery/README.md

 ## Features

-MyBassGallery features user authentication functionality with multiple levels of privelege.
+MyBassGallery features user authentication functionality with multiple levels of privilege.
 Registered users can create posts about their bass guitars, and interact with other posts.
 Admins and moderators can manage categories, comments and posts.